-The creative writing and painting group from Croft Community produced an exhibition at Helmsley Walled gardens recently.
-This collection of work is inspired by their visit there.
+The creative writing and painting group from Croft Community produced an exhibition at Helmsley Walled gardens.
+This collection of work was inspired by their visit there.

 The Song of the Alium